Microsoft Dynamics 365: Microsoft Dynamics CRM 2016

 Microsoft Dynamics CRM 2016 was officially released on November 30, 2015.
 It includes advancements in intelligence, mobility and service, with significant productivity enhancements.
 In June 2016 was developed a special application which sends scanned info from business cards into MS Dynamics CRM named Business Card Reader for MS Dynamics and Call Tracker application in 2017.

-Microsoft Dynamics 365 Sales
+Microsoft Dynamics 365 sales

 Microsoft Dynamics 365 was officially released on November 1, 2016, as the successor to Dynamics CRM.
 The product combines Microsoft business products (CRM and ERP Dynamics AX).
+A softphone dialer can be added as an extension.

 The on-premises application, called Dynamics 365 Customer Engagement contained the following applications: